This foundation degree has two stages, each comprising 120 credits.

 There are many occupations in which engineering knowledge and skills are highly valued, and often essential.
-This foundation degree will help you develop and demonstrate a sound grasp of engineering principles, the ability to apply them, and an awareness of surrounding issues.
-It includes two work-based modules which guide you through activities and projects closely linked to your workplace.
-There’s a strong focus on professional development planning, and you’ll be well prepared for further study should you wish to progress to an honours degree.
+This foundation degree will help you develop and demonstrate a sound grasp of engineering and mathematical principles, the ability to apply them, and an awareness of surrounding issues.
+It includes two work-related modules which guide you through activities and projects closely linked to your workplace.
+There’s a strong focus on personal development planning, and you’ll be well prepared for further study should you wish to progress to an honours degree.

 Whatever field of engineering you currently work in, this course will enhance your career prospects.
 Qualified engineers are much in demand for their rigorous approach to problem solving and high level of numeracy and opportunities also exist in related areas such as research, design and development, commissioning, project management, technical sales and marketing, technical journalism and patent work.

-You’ll also develop a wide range of transferable skills, including information handling and numeracy, IT and communication, analysing and solving problems, team working, planning and organising.
+This qualification will also help you develop a wide range of transferable skills, including information handling and numeracy, IT and communication, analysing and solving problems, team working, planning and organising.
 These skills open up a wide range of other career opportunities – for example in management or finance – as well as in engineering itself.

 In addition to improving your career prospects, studying with the OU is an enriching experience that broadens your horizons, develops your knowledge, builds your confidence and enhances your life skills.